pachyderm/docs-content/staging/manage/secrets.md

 {{% /notice %}}

 You can now edit your pipeline specification file as follow.
-## Reference a Secret in Pachyderm's specification file
+## Reference a Secret in {{% productName %}}'s specification file
-Now that your secret is created on Pachyderm cluster, you will need to notify your pipeline by updating your pipeline [specification file](https://docs.pachyderm.com/latest/reference/pipeline-spec/#manifest-format).
+Now that your secret is created on {{% productName %}} cluster, you will need to notify your pipeline by updating your pipeline [specification file](https://docs.pachyderm.com/latest/reference/pipeline-spec/#manifest-format).
-In Pachyderm, a Secret can be used in three different ways:
+In {{% productName %}}, a Secret can be used in three different ways:

 1. **As a container environment variable**:

-      In this case, in Pachyderm's pipeline specification file, you need to reference Kubernetes' Secret by its:
+      In this case, in {{% productName %}}'s pipeline specification file, you need to reference Kubernetes' Secret by its:

       - **`name`**
       - and specify an environment variable named **`env_var`** that the value of your  **`key`** should be bound to.